shaunography/snotra/README.md

 * Python3
 * boto3

+## permissions
+The following AWS Managed Policies can be attached to the principal in order to grant the access keys the necessary permissions:
+* ReadOnlyAccess
+* SecurityAudit

 ## docker
-from the clone repo directory, run:
+from the cloned repo directory, run:

 `docker build -t snotra .`